 In today’s modern workplace, mental health problems have become the leading cause of disability claims, accounting for 70% of workplace disability management costs in Canada.
 Lieutenant-Colonel (Retired) Stéphane Grenier knows the toll mental health problems can take on individuals and workplaces firsthand.
-Traditionally, mental health difficulties in the workplaces have been principally viewed through two lenses.
-The performance lens and the clinical one.
+Traditionally, mental health difficulties in the workplaces have been principally viewed through two lenses: the performance lens and the clinical one.
 Clinicians treat symptoms and leaders manage behaviours.

-Anchored in almost 20 years of experience in improving the way large, public- and private- sector organisations support their employees, Grenier provides his audiences with pragmatic advice on how to support workplaces in developing corporate cultures of open, non-stigmatizing approaches to mental health and well being.
+Anchored in almost 20 years of experience in improving the way large, public- and private- sector organizations support their employees, Grenier provides his audiences with pragmatic advice on how to support workplaces in developing corporate cultures of open, non-stigmatizing approaches to mental health and well being.

 Blending lived accounts, riveting corporate case studies, leading-edge research and passionate arguments that the status quo is no longer acceptable in the field of workplace mental health, Grenier makes us ask ourselves, how did we miss the obvious?
 How did we miss our people?